COVID-19-AI-Research-Project/COVID18-AI-Detection/Projects/1/Documentation/Installation/Installation.md

 For this Project, the operating system choice is [Ubuntu 18.04.4 LTS](https://releases.ubuntu.com/18.04.4/ "Ubuntu 18.04.4 LTS").
 To get your operating system installed you can follow the [Create a bootable USB stick on Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0 "Create a bootable USB stick on Ubuntu") tutorial.

 ## Python3 & Tensorflow2
-Ubuntu 18.04 come with Python 3.6 by default.
+Ubuntu 18.04 come with Python3 by default.
 You should be able to invoke it with the command in Shell:
 ```
 python3
 ```